jmablog/tinieR/README.md

 Shrink image filesizes with the [TinyPNG](https://tinypng.com) API.
 Works with .png and .jpg/.jpeg files, and can return the new image filepath to enable embedding in other image workflows/functions.

+This package was made with two goals:

+1. A quicker way to use the TinyPNG service with images in markdown files for my blog.
+2. Learning and experimenting with package development, having never written a package before.

 ## Installation

 You can install the latest version of tinieR from [Github](https://github.com) with: